jmabuin/jmabuin.github.io/about.md

 I was born in [Rianxo](https://goo.gl/maps/yiDcWZsRNyv){:target="_blank"} (Galicia) in 1982.
 I have a Bachelor Degree in Computer Science at the [University of Santiago de Compostela](http://www.usc.es){:target="_blank"}, and a Master Degree in High Performance Computing, also at this university.

-Nowadays I am working at the Centro de Investigación en Tecnoloxías da Información [(CiTIUS)](http://citius.usc.es){:target="_blank"} as a researcher and Phd student.
+Nowadays I am working at the Centro de Investigación en Tecnoloxías da Información [(CiTIUS)](http://citius.usc.es){:target="_blank"} as a researcher and Phd. student.
 My research is based in:

 * Big Data applications performance with Hadoop and Spark.
 * High Performance Computing applied to Natural Language Processing.